-- Integration with your existing tool set: Thanks to powerful APIs, all eight solutions integrate seamlessly with your favorite communication, deployment, orchestration, cloud storage, and other tools from major CSPs.
+- Integration with your existing tool set: Thanks to powerful APIs, all eight solutions integrate seamlessly with your favourite communication, deployment, orchestration, cloud storage, and other tools from major CSPs.

-- Managing permissions: Automatically ensure your AWS Identity Access and Management (IAM) policies are enforced thanks to many IAM configuration checks.
+- Managing permissions: Automatically ensure your AWS Identity Access and Management (IAM) policies are enforced thanks to many IAM configuration cheques.

-- Infrastructure as a code: Ensure your IaC templates are secure and compliant via automated scans against industry best practices.
+- Infrastructure as a code: Ensure your IaC templates are secure and compliant via automated scans against industry best practises.

 Simplify your cloud migration journey by experiencing the benefits of automation with a free 30-day trial of Trend Cloud One.